 Where information is not released under the OGL, you will need to request permission for re-use under the RPSI regulations.

 We will deal with your request within 20 working days, unless your request is complicated.

-Our response will tell you about any conditions for re-use, and if you will be charged a fee to re-use the information – please see our Access to Information Charging Schedule November 2018 for more information.
+Our response will tell you about any conditions for re-use and if you will be charged a fee.
+Please see our Access to Information Charging Schedule November 2018 for more information.

 In most cases information will be available to re-use free of charge.
 If you require paper copies of documents then printing and postage costs will apply.

 If the information is available electronically and you are happy to receive it by email there will be no charge.

 If you have made a request and are unhappy with our decision, you can write to us at email@example.com.
 Your request will be examined again by a senior officer who has had no part in dealing with your initial request.
 This will be done within 20 working days of your initial response.

 If, following the review you are still not satisfied, you can make an appeal to the Information Commissioner Office (ICO) and request that they review the decision.